Installation

 }

-2. Verify at portchecker.co
+2. Verify at portchecker.co while the resource is running

-Many Pterodactyl-based hosts (Gravel Host, RocketNode, VibeGames, etc.) require a support ticket to actually open the port, even after adding it in the panel.
+Pterodactyl-based hosts (Gravel Host, RocketNode, VibeGames, etc.) often require a support ticket to actually open the port after you add it in the panel.
+Tell them: "I need port [PORT] opened for a custom voice server resource."

 VPS / Dedicated Server